fruit trees

 Coscia

-Harvest time: From the end of December to the first fortnight of January.
+Harvest time: From the end of December to the first half of January.

 Production: 40 tons per hectare.